fyrox-book/fyrox-book.github.io/src/beginning/borrow_checker.md

 - Decoupling - coupling is now very loose and done mostly on message side.
 - Easy to refactor - since the coupling is loose, you can refactor the internals with low chance of breaking existing code, that could otherwise be done because of intertwined and convoluted code.
-- No borrowing issues - the method calls are done in different places and there's no lifetime collisions.
+- No borrowing issues - the method calls are done in different places and thus there are no lifetime collisions.
 - Easy to write unit and integration tests - this comes from loose coupling.

 The cons are the following:

 - Message passing is slightly slower than direct method calls (~1-7% depending on your use case) - you should keep message granularity at a reasonable level.
-Do not use message passing for tiny changes, it will most likely make your game slower.
+Do not use message passing for tiny changes, as it will most likely make your game slower.